akltech/Object-Detection/README.md

     ```
     cap.release()
     ```
   10. Destroy the GUI window by calling the ```destroyAllWindows()``` method.
-The GUI window will usually close when the program terminates, but if you are executing it in Python from the terminal rather than a script, it can remain open until you quit Python.
+The GUI window will usually close when the program terminates, but if you are executing it in Python from a terminal rather than a script, it can remain open until you quit Python.
 Calling ```destroyAllWindows()```  is a good practice to prevent an open GUI window from lingering.
   <br></p>
     ```
     cv2.destroyAllWindows()